Yellow sticker (defect notice)

-If you do not respond to the compliance notice
+If you do not respond to the defect notice

 If your number plates (vehicle licence plates) are returned, you must obtain temporary movement permit to drive the vehicle to a place of inspection for inspection.

-Use of a vehicle on or after the time and date specified on the compliance notice is strictly prohibited unless:
+Use of a vehicle on or after the time and date specified on the defect notice is strictly prohibited unless:

-- The defects specified in the vehicle defect compliance notice have first been rectified.
+- The defects specified in the vehicle defect notice have first been rectified.

-- The vehicle is being taken, for the purpose of being inspected, by the shortest most practical route from the place where the defects have been rectified, directly to the nearest place established by the Director General for the Department of Transport for the inspection of vehicles.
+- The vehicle is being taken, for the purpose of being inspected, by the shortest most practical route from the place where the defects have been rectified, directly to the nearest place for the inspection of vehicles.

 - The vehicle in question is currently licensed.

 - A temporary movement permit cannot be issued to a licensed vehicle.

 The driver of a vehicle on a road where a defect notice has expired and the vehicle fault for which a defect notice was issued has not been repaired commits an offence.